adamwolf/inbox_count/README.md

 Troubleshooting, Questions, or Comments:
 ----------------------------------------
-inbox_count is located at [http://feelslikeburning.com/projects/inbox_count](http://feelslikeburning.com/projects/inbox_count).
+inbox_count is located at [http://github.com/adamwolf/inbox_count)](http://github.com/adamwolf/inbox_count).

-The code is currently maintained at [Github](http://github.com/adamwolf/inbox_count).

-Feel free to contact me at [http://feelslikeburning.com/contact](http://feelslikeburning.com/contact)!
+Please make a Github issue with any feedback or problems you have with inbox_count.
+Thanks!